-Expert engineering design and development company in Cambridge
+Expert engineering design and development company based in East Anglia

 The key aspect of Cambridge Design Technology’s development program is engineering design and development.